Coalition government: Ireland

 In Ireland, coalition governments are common; not since 1977 has a single party formed a majority government.
 Coalition governments to date have been led by either Fianna Fáil or Fine Gael.
 They have been joined in government by one or more smaller parties or independent members of parliament (TDs).

 Ireland's first coalition government was formed after the 1948 general election, with five parties and independents represented at cabinet.
 Before 1989, Fianna Fáil had opposed participation in coalition governments, preferring single-party minority government instead.
 It formed a coalition government with the Progressive Democrats in that year.

 The Labour Party has been in government on eight occasions.
 On all but one of those occasions, it was as a junior coalition party to Fine Gael.
 The exception was a government with Fianna Fáil from 1993 to 1994.
 The 29th Government of Ireland (2011–16), was a grand coalition of the two largest parties, as Fianna Fáil had fallen to third place in the Dáil.

 The current government is a Fianna Fáil, Fine Gael and the Independents.
 Although Fianna Fáil and Fine Gael have been serving in government together since 2020, they haven't formed coalition before due to their different roots that goes back to Irish Civil War (1922–23).

 Israel

 A similar situation exists in Israel, which typically has at least 10 parties holding representation in the Knesset.
-The only faction to ever gain the majority of Knesset seats was Alignment, an alliance of the Labor Party and Mapam that held an absolute majority for a brief period from 1968 to 1969.
-Historically, control of the Israeli government has alternated between periods of rule by the right-wing Likud in coalition with several right-wing and religious parties and periods of rule by the center-left Labor in coalition with several left-wing parties.
-Ariel Sharon's formation of the centrist Kadima party in 2006 drew support from former Labor and Likud members, and Kadima ruled in coalition with several other parties.
+The only faction to ever gain a majority of Knesset seats was Alignment, an alliance of the Labour Party and Mapam that held an absolute majority briefly from 1968 to 1969.
+Historically, control of the Israeli government has alternated between periods of right-wing Likud rule in coalition with several right-wing and religious parties and periods of centre-left Labour rule in coalition with several left-wing parties.
+Ariel Sharon's formation of the centrist Kadima party in 2006 drew support from former Labour and Likud members, and Kadima ruled in coalition with several other parties.

 Israel also formed a national unity government from 1984–1988.
 The premiership and foreign ministry portfolio were held by the head of each party for two years, and they switched roles in 1986.